Simba · the Etlworks AI agent

 • Reading schemas and inferring field mappings automatically

-• Writing inline transformations in SQL, JavaScript, or Python
+• Writing inline transformations in JavaScript, Python, or SQL — across multiple dialects, with hundreds of built-in functions

 Simba isn’t trying to